Frequently Asked Questions

 Q: Who do I email with any immigration questions or updated information for my I-20?

-A: All I-20 related information and immigration questions should be directed to Michele Janosko, International Student Advisor.
+All I-20 related information and immigration questions should be directed to Ben Pilcher, International Advisor.

 Q: Can I live on campus?
 How do I know what my room assignments are?